-Many medical conditions require treatment from specialists, our Walk-In Care Clinic, or the Emergency Department.
+Many medical conditions require treatment from specialists, our Primary Care Urgent Visits team, or the Emergency Department.
 Some also benefit from care provided at other Dartmouth-Hitchcock Health (D-HH) locations, like the Children’s Hospital at Dartmouth-Hitchcock or Dartmouth-Hitchcock Medical Center.
 Your medical home team commits to staying on the same page with these specialists, so we can help manage every aspect of your care.

 One way we do this is with shared electronic medical records.
 With the push of a button, your specialist can alert your PCP to changes in your care plan, and your results management nurse sees your specialist’s orders for tests so they can follow up on your care—wherever you are seen within the D-HH system.